alphagov/govuk-google-analytics/docs/_attributes/action.md

 ---
 name: action
+description: Shows the kind of thing the user has done.
+value:
+example:
 required: no
 type: string
-description: Shows the kind of thing the user has done.
+redact: false
 ---